 Congressional Budget Office-Corporate publications, congressional bill cost estimates

 The Government Information Librarian also strives to purchase works on government agencies and pertinent bibliographic finding aids as a limited monographic budget permits.
 Regular attempts are made to select freely available government databases, including Geographic Information System (GIS) resources for cataloging.
 Regular attempts are also made to acquire commercially produced government information resources through Information Access requests.
 We also purchase works on the history of government agencies and their policymaking programs.

-Local Government-The Libraries makes some effort to provide access to print format government information resources from West Lafayette and Lafayette city governments and from Tippecanoe County Government.
+Local Government-The Libraries provide access to electronic format government information resources from West Lafayette and Lafayette city governments and from Tippecanoe County Government.
 This area of governmental activity has also seen a significant migration of its information resources to the Internet.
-Links to Indiana local government websites are provided athttp://guides.lib.purdue.edu/local Attempts to acquire local government information resources outside of Tippecanoe County, IN are rare.
+Links to Indiana local government websites are provided at http://guides.lib.purdue.edu/local Attempts to acquire local government information resources outside of Tippecanoe County, IN are rare.
 The widespread lack of OCLC records for these documents makes providing effective bibliographic access problematic.